 Eduardo Stein served as vice president of Guatemala from 2004 to 2008 and was coordinator of the Honduran Truth Commission.
-He has been a member of the Inter-American Dialogue since 2001 and sits on the Board of Directors.
+He has been a member of the Inter-American Dialogue since 2001.

 From 1996 to 2000, Stein served as minister of foreign relations of Guatemala.
 As such, he participated actively in the country’s peace process during the final negotiating phases and in the promotion of international support for the implementation phases.
 Additionally, he contributed to revamping Guatemala’s foreign relations agenda in several fields including human rights, indigenous peoples’ rights, foreign aid, regional development, environmental issues, trade, and tourism.